Rank #1 on Google Maps

 How to install a Skill from the dashboard:

-1. Navigate to the Plugin Registry
+1. Go to the Plugin Registry

 2. Search by name or category